 Showers expected in several places today

+Showers predicted will occur at times in the Sabaragamuwa province and in the Kandy, Nuwara-Eliya, Galle and Matara districts today (15), the Department of Meteorology said.

-Showers will occur at times in the Western and Sabaragamuwa provinces and in the Nuwara-Eliya, Kandy, Galle and Matara districts today (13), the Department of Meteorology said.
+Showers will occur at times in the Sabaragamuwa province and in the Kandy, Nuwara-Eliya, Galle and Matara districts today (15), the Department of Meteorology said.

-Several spells of showers may occur in the North-western province as well.
+Several spells of showers may occur in the Western and North-western province as well.

-Showers or thundershowers may occur at a few places in the Uva and Eastern provinces during the afternoon or night, the Met.
+Showers or thundershowers may occur at a few places in the Uva and Northern provinces and in the Ampara and Batticaloa districts during the afternoon or night, the Met.
 Department added.

 Meanwhile, strong winds of about 40-50kmph can be expected at times over the Western slopes of the central hills and in the Western, Sabaragamuwa, Southern, North-western and North-central provinces.